 “What would it be doing a thousand miles from its home waters?”

 “That I do not know the answer to.
-Except, I’ll tell you this Captain Percy: I hear rumors of new governing structures.
+Except I’ll tell you this, Captain Percy: I hear rumors of new governing structures.
 Things being tried that might eventually weaken the local fiefdoms and establish new flows of global order.
 One such experiment is a suggestion I’ve heard recently that certain Authorities are now granting privateers warrants that promise a bounty on captured or sunk merchant shipping operating under the aegis of certain other Authorities—regardless of where that shipping is.”

 “That seems likely to start a few wars.”